survivejs/webpack-book/manuscript/extending/01_loaders.md

 npm install loader-runner --save-dev
 ```

-To have something to test with, set up a loader that returns twice what’s passed to it like this:
+To have something to test with, set up a loader that returns twice what's passed to it like this:

 **loaders/demo-loader.js**